tlk/beoplay-macos-remote-gui/README.md

 # BeoplayRemoteGUI.app

-This is an unofficial menu bar app for Mac OS to remote control network enabled beoplay loudspeakers such as the Beoplay M5.
+This is an unofficial menu bar app for Mac OS to remote control network enabled Beoplay loudspeakers.

 ## Example